What Technical Communication Managers Must Do to Prove the Value of Their Deliverables

 By Hannah Kirk

-A Technical communication managers, moreso than most other functional line managers need to prove the value of their department’s output and show how it can impact bottom-line profitability.
-In order to do that they need to be sure that their deliverables really do provide the value the manager is trying to attribute to them.
+A technical communication manager, more than most other functional line managers, needs to prove the value of the department’s output and show how it can impact bottom-line profitability.
+To do that they need to be sure that their deliverables really do provide the value the manager is trying to attribute to them.
 This article uses a case study approach that looks at an enterprise software company’s mammoth documentation set, but the lessons learned can be applied to other technical communication departments as well.

 In an ideal world, everyone in a company would understand the importance of technical communication.
 No departments would duplicate the efforts of technical writers.
 Every department would use documentation effectively and give helpful feedback.
 Everyone would understand that documentation is valuable to internal departments and clients alike.